A San Leandro Monarch Butterfly Story

 After two weeks the first Monarch Butterfly emerged!
 Brenda made plans to safely transport it to the nursery so she could release it into our new Pollinator Garden.

-The young butterfly was placed in the garden on Saturday, May 9th.
-Many pictures were taken before it took flight.
-What we've learned during the past few months from all the Monarch experts is that this generation of butterflies will live for several weeks as they make their way east towards California's Central Valley.
+What we've learned during the past few months from all the Monarch experts is that this generation of butterflies will live for several weeks as they make their way east.
 Then they will reproduce and their mission will be done.

-There will be a few more successive generations as the Monarchs continue traveling towards the Rockies.
-The final Super Generation will not reproduce right away; they'll use all their energy to return here in the late fall to enter winter dormancy together in sheltered spots like the eucalyptus grove at the San Leandro Golf Course.
-After a few months when dormancy ends, they'll leave the grove in search of Milkweed to lay their eggs and the migratory cycle will begin all over again.
+They'll use all their energy to fly back in the Fall to the coastal California areas where they can enter winter dormancy together in sheltered spots like the eucalyptus grove at the San Leandro Golf Course.
+After dormancy ends in late winter/early spring, they'll leave the grove in search of local Milkweed to lay their eggs--and the migratory cycle will begin all over again.

 Plant Milkweed Now and Keep the Cycle Going